ykdojo/kaguya/README.md

 # Kaguya

-Kaguya is a project that you can edit just by talking to ChatGPT.
+Kaguya is a ChatGPT plugin that allows you to load and edit your local files in a controlled way, as well as run any Python, JavaScript, and bash script.
+This makes it a powerful tool for developers, enabling them to interact with their file system and run scripts directly from ChatGPT.

 ## API Endpoints